-Objective 21.2.
-Objective 21.2.1 Ashburn Clinic is able to operate efficiently and effectively as a hospital and medical training and research facility.
-Policy 21.2.1.1 Enable hospital activity in the Ashburn Clinic Zone.
+Objective 21.2.1 Ashburn Clinic is Ashburn Clinic is able to operate efficiently and effectively as a hospital and medical training and research facility.
+Policy 21.2.1.1 21.2.1.1 Enable hospital activity in the Ashburn Clinic Zone.
 Policy 21.2.1.2 Enable land that is surplus to the needs of Ashburn Clinic to transition to the Rural Residential 1 Zone, so that future development that is not related to hospital activity will be managed in accordance with the objectives and policies of that zone.
-Policy 21.2.1.3 Provide for activities that are ancillary to hospital activity where they are designed and operated in line with Objective 21.2.2 and its policies.
+Policy 21.2.1.3 Policy 21.2.1.3 Provide for activities that are ancillary to hospital activity where they are designed and operated in line with Objective 21.2.2 and its policies.
 Policy 21.2.1.4 Only allow activities that are not ancillary to hospital activity where all of the following apply: a. the activities are related to or support Ashburn Clinic, or have other operational requirements that mean they need to locate in the zone; b. they will support the efficient and effective operation of Ashburn Clinic; c. they are not more appropriately located in another zone in line with Objective 2.3.2 and its policies; and d. they are designed and operated in line with Objective 21.2.2 and its policies.
-Policy 21.2.1.5 Only allow general subdivision in the Ashburn Clinic Zone where: a. it is in accordance with the provisions of the Rural Residential Zone 1; and b. it does not adversely affect the efficient and effective operation of Ashburn Clinic.
+Policy 21.2.1.5 Only allow general subdivision in the Ashburn Clinic Zone where: a. it is in accordance with the provisions of the Rural Residential Zone 1; and b. it does not adversely affect the effective and efficient operation of Ashburn Clinic.